mesqueeb/react-page-transition/README.md

 npm i @reach/router --force # because npm says it's not compatible with React v18
 ```

-For the code example see [demo-reach-router](./demo-reach-router/src/App.tsx) for the minimal implementation.
+For the code example see [demo-reach-router ↗︎](./demo-reach-router/src/App.tsx) for the minimal implementation.
 And remember to not use `StrictMode` anywhere, as that breaks `@reach/router` completely.

 ## List of presets